Ambulance (2022 film)

-Ambulance is a 2022 American action thriller film directed and co-produced by Michael Bay and written by Chris Fedak.
-A co-production between New Republic Pictures, Project X Entertainment and Bay Films, it is based on the 2005 Danish film of the same name by Laurits Munch-Petersen and Lars Andreas Pedersen.
-It stars Jake Gyllenhaal, Yahya Abdul-Mateen II, and Eiza González and follows two adoptive siblings (Gyllenhaal and Abdul-Mateen) turned bank robbers who hijack an ambulance and take two first responders hostage.
+Ambulance is a 2022 American action thriller co-produced and directed by Michael Bay and written by Chris Fedak.
+A co-production between New Republic Pictures, Endeavor Content, Project X Entertainment, and Bay Films, it is a remake of the 2005 Danish film of the same name.
+It stars Jake Gyllenhaal and Yahya Abdul-Mateen II as adoptive brothers who hijack an ambulance after robbing a bank and take a paramedic (Eiza González) and a police officer (Jackson White) hostage.

 The film was first announced in 2015 and went through several crew changes.
 In 2020, Bay came on board to direct after the COVID-19 pandemic disrupted his plans to shoot a different movie.
-Filming took place in Los Angeles, in the midst of the pandemic with cinematographer Roberto De Angelis.
+Filming took place in Los Angeles, in the midst of the pandemic, with cinematographer Roberto De Angelis.
 During post-production, the film was edited by Pietro Scalia and the score was composed by Lorne Balfe.

-Ambulance was theatrically released in some international territories on March 16, and then premiered in Paris, France, on March 20, and was theatrically released in the United States by Universal Pictures on April 8, 2022.
+Ambulance was theatrically released in some international territories on March 16 and in the United States by Universal Pictures on April 8, 2022.
 The film underperformed at the box office, grossing approximately $52 million worldwide on a budget of $40 million.
-While the story drew some criticism, the film received praise for Bay's direction and the action sequences.
+While the story drew some polarized responses, Ambulance received praise for the performances, Bay's direction, and the action sequences.
+The film found significant success on Netflix and has been reappraised by fans and critics which gave it a cult following.